mdillondc/terminal-ai/README.md

 | `--tts-save-as-mp3` | Save responses as MP3 files |

 ## Advanced Features

-### Command Logging
-All commands executed with `--` prefix and their output are automatically logged to conversation files (`.md` and `.json`), providing complete audit trails of your AI interactions.
-This includes status messages, progress updates, and command results for easy debugging and workflow documentation.

 ### PDF Export
 Generate formatted PDF documents of your conversations with the `--pdf` command.
 PDFs are saved to the `pdf/` directory using your current conversation's log name.
 All conversation elements are preserved including: